arbor-sim/arbor/doc/py_profiler.rst

     .. function:: checkpoint(name, context)

-        Create a new checkpoint ``name`` using the the chosen execution :class:`arbor.context`.
+        Create a new checkpoint ``name`` using the chosen execution :class:`arbor.context`.
-        Records the time since the last checkpoint (or the call to start if no previous checkpoints), and restarts the timer for the next checkpoint.
+        Records the time since the last checkpoint (or the call to start if no previous checkpoints exist), and restarts the timer for the next checkpoint.

     .. function:: checkpoint_names